 More Than Sparrows

-More than Sparrows is a cooperative in Kigali, Rwanda composed of 34 vulnerable women and their 102 children.
-As the first group of artisans we worked with, they are near and dear to our hearts.
-Over the past three years, we've seen tremendous strides in their skills, attention to detail, quality of work, and rise out of poverty.
+Sugira - More than Sparrows is a cooperative in Kigali, Rwanda composed of 23 women.
+As the first group of artisans that the Sparrow Studio has worked with, they are near and dear to our hearts.
+Over the past five years, we've seen tremendous strides in their skills, attention to detail, quality of work, and rise out of poverty.
 Post-genocide Rwanda is challenging in regards to job opportunities but is also an incredibly hopeful environment for these hard working women.
 We are delighted to collaborate with them to create modern, relevant product and a marketplace here in the United States.

 Annie first met Abraham the Summer of 2014 in Kigali, Rwanda.
 Abraham works with brass, horn, and bone.
 He is also a husband, father, and shop owner.
 Recycled brass comes from old pad locks and other discarded brass hardware he finds.
 They are melted down and poured into the custom molds he creates for us.
 Each piece of jewelry is carefully crafted by hand.
 Our items that have the larger brass chain, such as the Take Heart bracelet (link) or Scallop necklace (link) display Abraham's patience and ability to make each and every link.
 Abraham's sparkling personality and willingness to try new designs make him a pleasure to work with!

-Germania received a fair wage for her work and tells us she has cried tears of gratitude thinking about your support of her craft.
+Germania receives a fair wage for her work and tells us she has cried tears of gratitude thinking about your support of her craft.

 We enjoy Germania's creativity, generosity, and enthusiasm for working with new materials and colors.
 She often gifts us new designs and has introduced us to new techniques and and natural materials.